Socotra Weather – Monsoon Pattern

 Socotra Weather in September

-Coming out of the windy season, and still somewhat windy on the north coast.
-The sea is just navigable; usually no rain and the temperature still quite warm.
+Coming out of the windy season – still somewhat windy on the north coast.
+The sea is just navigable – usually no rain, and the temperature still quite warm.

-Wind now on shore, (usually just a breeze) from the North East, usually bringing some rains to the island, but maybe only a few days of intermittent heavy and scattered showers.
-But usually most parts of the island get the effects of this rain.
-Last year (2005) there was no rain in October.
-And the temperature is cooling down, but still warm.
+Wind now on shore (usually just a breeze) from the North East, generally bringing some rains to the island, but maybe only a few days of intermittent heavy and scattered showers.
+Most parts of the island get the effects of this rain.

-These are the very windy months on the north coast especially.
-The south coast is fairly calm at the same time.
-The winds blow in Hadibo day and night for three months at about 80 kph, only slacking off most days for an hour or two in the afternoon to perhaps 60kph.
+These are very windy months, especially on the north coast.
+The south coast is relatively calm at this time.
+The winds blow in Hadibo day and night for three months at 80 kph, only slacking off most days for an hour or two in the afternoon to perhaps 60kph.
 Gusts have been recorded at the port area, Howlaf, at 180kph.
-These winds are the base of the big inter-continental winds that blow at this time of the year from the high pressure over Africa to the low pressure over the Himalayas, bringing the monsoon to the Indian sub-continent.
-The tops of the mountains catch these winds and pull them down over the north coast of Socotra.
-Schools close, and fishing stops, except for a couple of places such as Deleisha, but all round the island fishing is limited by the strong ocean currents at this time of the year.
-At this time the temperature drops by about 5 degrees centigrade, but it is not really a time for normal tourism except for surfing.
-The weather still calmer in the middle of the island and the south, so it is possible to make tours on the other side of the island (the southern west side).
-There are no rains accompanying these winds.
-The Boeing aircraft land and take off safely throughout this period, because the airstrip is straight up and down the wind direction allowing planes land and take off straight into the wind.
+These winds are the base of the big inter-continental winds that blow at this time of the year from the high pressure over Africa to the low pressure over the Himalayas, bringing the monsoon to the Indian subcontinent.